legend-exp/legend-pygeom-hpges/docs/source/index.md

 ## Getting started

-legendhpges can be installed from PyPI or conda-forge:
+pygeomhpges can be installed from PyPI or conda-forge:

 PyPI: